orregosantiago/quartz/content/_index.md

 title: Santiago Orrego 🛸
 ---

-This blog is an experimental obsidian-based site.
-It was fabricated connecting plain text markdowns, simulating the multiple and nonlinear structure of the human mind.
+This blog is a personal, speculative, and experimental project based on a strong interest in decomposing the life happening outside.
+I talk about urban places, ethnographic artifacts, multispecies ethnography, and multimodal research.
 It works as a knowledge vault and (in the short future) as a regular journal.

 ## How to use this
 Some text in here